Reward & Recognition Procedure

 1.1.
 This procedure describes the process for awarding contribution increments, accelerated increments, and one-off or non-consolidated payments (honoraria) to employees who have made an exceptional contribution to the work of the School.

-The award of contribution and accelerated increments is used to recognise an individual’s application of accelerated knowledge, skills and/or behaviours which increase their contribution towards School and Departmental objectives.
+The award of contribution and accelerated increments is used to recognise an individual’s application of accelerated knowledge, skills and/or behaviours which increase their contribution towards School and Departmental aims and coreSOAS value.
 This should be over and above the normal expectations of the role, and for a sustained period (normally more than one year) or where the requirement is clearly on-going.

-One-off or non-consolidated payments should be used to recognise an individual’s contribution towards School and Departmental objectives, significantly over and above the normal expectation for the role, but where this is not necessarily an ongoing requirement.
+One-off or non-consolidated payments should be used to recognise an individual’s contribution towards School and Departmental aims and core values, significantly over and above the normal expectation for the role, but where this is not necessarily an ongoing requirement.

 1.4.
 Other mechanisms such as the market supplement policy and re-grading/promotion procedures are available to cover market pay issues or permanent changes to roles.